otvam/pypeec/docs/technical.md

 ## Tests

 * The tests are located in the `tests` folder (using the `unittest` framework).
-* * Only integration tests currently exist (no unit tests).
+* Only integration tests currently exist (no unit tests).
-* The tests are just checking that the code is running with the examples.
+* The tests are checking the examples are running and correct.

 # Warnings